Misha Zilberman: Early and personal life

 Zilberman was born in Moscow, Soviet Russia.
 He is an only child of his father, Michael, and his mother, Svetlana Zilberman.
-His father was born in Russia in 1945, and immigrated to Israel in 1991, with his wife and son Misha, and worked in Pardes Hannah and then in Rishon LeZion.
-Svetlana was born in Belarus.
+His father was born in Russia in 1945, and immigrated to Israel in 1991, with his wife and son Misha.
+He worked in Pardes Hannah, and then in Rishon LeZion.

+Svetlana was born in Belarus in 1958.
 She began playing badminton at the age of 12, which is how she met Michael, who was her coach.

-Both his parents come from athletic backgrounds.
-His father was a member of the Soviet national floor gymnastics team until he retired as the result of an injury.
-He then became an assistant coach to the Soviet national team in badminton.
-Svetlana plays professional badminton.
+Both of his parents come from athletic backgrounds.
+His father was a member of the Soviet national floor gymnastics team, until he retired as the result of an injury.
+He then became the coach to the Soviet national badminton team.
+Svetlana competes in professional badminton.
 Her greatest accomplishment was winning a bronze medal in the 1986 European Badminton Championships for the USSR.
+He describes his mother as "the most important person in my career, the inspiration for my whole life."

 Zilberman served in the Israel Defense Forces from August 2007 to August 2010.
 He lives in Ness Ziona, Israel.
+He also studied towards a bachelor's degree in mathematics at Tel Aviv University for two years.

 Career

+As to his approach to competing in badminton, Zilberman said: "I think about what the opponent playing in front of me will do against me.
+I must have in my performance arsenal an answer to every move of my opponent, better than what he expects."

 Early years

-When he was still a baby Zilberman used to join his mother at her badminton practice, and with time he began playing himself.
+When he was still a baby, Zilberman used to join his mother at her badminton practice, and with time he began playing himself.
 At the age of 12 he began his serious daily training.
 He began to compete in junior badminton tournaments in 2003.
 His club is Kfar Maccabiah.
 He is coached by both his parents, as his mother coaches him, and his father is head coach of Israel's national badminton team.

 Zilberman won the senior Israeli Badminton Championship when he was 16 years old, in 2004.
 In 2006 and 2009 he played mixed doubles with his mother at the Badminton World Championships, as the Championships' first mother-son mixed doubles team.